dalchr/llama-finetune/README.md

 ### 2. Hugging Face Authentication

-You need a Hugging Face account with access to LLaMA 2:
+You need a Hugging Face account (no special access required for the Qwen base used here):

 ```bash
 huggingface-cli login